What is Order Fulfillment? Define Your Process & Strategy in 2023

 Many ecommerce retailers partner with a third-party logistics (3PL) partner to outsource supply chain-related tasks that can often be too unproductive, costly, or complex to manage in-house.

 If you no longer have the bandwidth or space to fulfill orders yourself, working with a 3PL can help automate time-consuming tasks.
-Freeing up the time taken up by product fulfillment allows you to focus instead on growing your business.
+Freeing up the time previously taken up by product fulfillment allows you to focus instead on growing your business.

 3PLs have inbound and outbound logistics expertise that your business can — and should — leverage.
 They also have the infrastructure needed to ship larger order volumes, making them invaluable as your business scales or needs to ramp up quickly and deliver orders accurately.